pydata/xarray/doc/plotting.rst

 Imports
 ~~~~~~~

-These imports are necessary for all of the examples.

 .. ipython:: python

-    import numpy as np
+    # Use defaults so we don't get gridlines in generated docs
     import matplotlib as mpl
-    # Use defaults so we don't get gridlines in generated docs
     mpl.rcdefaults()

+The following imports are necessary for all of the examples.

+.. ipython:: python

+    import numpy as np
     import matplotlib.pyplot as plt
     import xray

 One Dimension
 -------------